john-ngeni/cpp_icp_platform/docs/architecture/frontend-technology-evaluation.md

 ### **Framework Selection Criteria**

-Given we must use Option B (Azle canister with React + Vite + V0.dev + asset canister for SSL), the framework choice is driven by:
+Given we must use React + Vite for BDD AI workflow, the framework choice is driven by:

 #### **Development Workflow**
 - **Claude Code Integration**: How well the framework works with AI-assisted development